 Financial Support for Learners

-Hull Training and Adult Education are committed to doing everything it can for learners, so that they can attend courses and programmes free from financial worries.
+Hull Training and Adult Education is committed to doing everything it can for learners, so that they can attend courses and programmes free from financial worries.

 Learners aged 16-19 years